 \section{DECaLS South Galatic Cap}

 The results presented in the main text are based on DECaLS-NGC (cf. Fig.~\ref{fig:footprint}).
 In this appendix, we showcase the footprint and imaging systematics mitigation of the DECaLS-SGC.

-In additional to the sample selections in section~\ref{subsec:sample}, we also mask out the region close to the Large Magellanic Cloud.
+In addition to the sample selections in section~\ref{subsec:sample}, we also mask out the region close to the Large Magellanic Cloud.
 The final footprint of DECaLS-SGC is shown in Fig.~\ref{fig:SGC_footprint}.

-We individually apply the imaging sysmatics mitigation procedure (cf. section~\ref{subsec:imaging}) to each tomographic bin in DECaLS-SGC.
+We individually apply the imaging systematics mitigation procedure (cf. section~\ref{subsec:imaging}) to each tomographic bin in DECaLS-SGC.
 We showcase the galaxy density for $0 < z < 0.2$ sample, before and after the correction, as a function of various imaging maps in Fig.~\ref{fig:SGC_systematics}.
-The imaging systemics mitigation seems to work pretty well (actually even better compared to the fiducial samples) for DECaLS-SGC.
+The imaging systematics mitigation seems to work pretty well (actually even better compared to the fiducial samples) for DECaLS-SGC.